-- We describe Emscripten itself, during which we detail its approach in compiling LLVM into JavaScript. - We give details of Emscripten's 'Relooper' algorithm, which generates high-level loop structures from low-level branching data, and prove its validity.
+• We describe Emscripten itself, during which we detail its approach in compiling LLVM into JavaScript. • We give details of Emscripten's 'Relooper' algorithm, which generates high-level loop structures from low-level branching data.
+We are unaware of related results in the literature.